top of page

 Method and Tradition

-It's a dynamic practice consisting of the unchanged repetition of an established sequence of positions (Primary Series, Intermediate Series, Advanced Series A, B, C and D).
+Ashtanga means eight limbs/parts (yama, niyama, asana, pranayama, pratyahara, dharana, dhyana, samadhi) of a whole, of which physical practice (asana) is a part.
+It's a dynamic practice consisting of the unchanged repetition of an established sequence of positions (Primary Series, Intermediate Series, Advanced Series A, B, C, and D).

-Through the synchronization of breath and movement and connecting the asanas with a set of movements like the pearls of a mala (vinyasa), the focus of the gaze in a specific point (drishti), the use of bandhas ("body locks") and ujjayi breathing, ashtanga vinyasa yoga brings the attention inward (pratyahara) and leads to a real meditation moving through the body.
+Through the synchronization of breath and movement and connecting the āsanas with a set of movements like the pearls of a mala (vinyasa), the focus of the gaze in a specific point (drishti), the use of bandhas ("body locks") and a sounded breathing, ashtanga yoga brings the attention inward (pratyahara) and leads to concentration (dharana) to a real meditation (dhyana) through the moving of the body.

 "Yoga is an internal practice.
 The rest is just a circus"